 There are still so many places we are yet to try, and we are always on the hunt for the newest healthy eatery on the block.
 If anyone has any suggestions, please feel free to leave a comment below!

-For now, we’ve compiled our top 5 healthy cafes, as well as a short list of ones we are just dying to try.
+For now, we’ve compiled our top 5 healthy cafes in Melbourne, as well as a short list of ones we are just dying to try.

 Located slightly outside of the centre of Melbourne, it’s not one you would easily stumble across (although it is very well known amongst the Melbourne cafe-goers!)